kittanutp/kittanutp/README.md

 - 👋 Hi, I’m @kittanutp
-- 👀 I’m interested in game development and programing.
+- 👀 I’m interested in coding and alghorithm
-- 🌱 I’m currently re-learning python in  order to find oppurtunity in developer job
+- 🌱 I’m currently working as software backend dev.
-- 💞️ I’m looking to collaborate on programing concept and project development.
 - 📫 How to reach me FB Messenger : Max Pongjirapat

 <!---